Cuauhtemoc/liri-node-app/README.md

 # liri-node-app
-Liri is a command line app that provides information on songs, concert dates/venues, and movies using the Spotify, Bands in town, OMDB Apis.
+Liri is a command line app that provides information on songs, concert dates/venues, and movies using the Spotify, Bands in town, OMDB APIs.

 ## Installing the app
 1. Clone this respostitory onto your local machine.